 Data Collection Notes:

 Sample: The study used a classic cluster sample design with an equal probability of selection method of sampling.
 Eligible respondents were household members, males or females, aged 18 years and older.
 Respondents were selected using the most recent birthday method.
 There was no substitution of respondents within households, and there was no substitution across households.
 The objective of this design was to provide an approximate self-weighting, or epsem, sample of households across the continental United States.
 The sample was designed specifically to represent the adult population residing in occupied residential housing units, and by definition excluded residents of institutions, group quarters, or those residing on military bases.
-Please see the codebook for Part 1 for additional information regarding the sampling design.
+Please see the user guide for additional information regarding the sampling design.

 Mode of Data Collection: face-to-face interview